 Read on for further information including details of our next round of Zoom meetings.

 Our Groups are free to join and at the very worst they are great for networking – click here to request to be added to any.

 How the Groups started

-Our call for right-minded people to “stand up, not stand by” landed well – people volunteered to get involved.
+Our call for ethical people to “stand up, not stand by” landed well – people volunteered to get involved.

 Since then, through word of mouth, through our symposia, through our coverage in the press including the Financial Times, Radio 4 and CNBC TV, through the Transparency Times and through many speaking slots at conferences in the UK and overseas, more and more people have heard about our aims and objectives and stepped forward to get involved.

 The response to what the Transparency Task Force is all about has been profoundly positive because professionally-minded people align very naturally with what we call our ‘North Star’ question: “What’s best for the consumer?”

 Our members have been organised and mobilised into our Groups.

 About our membership